 You can also learn English with Babbel from Spanish, French, German, Italian, Swedish, and Portuguese.

-Alright, let's dive into the core of what Babbel offer.
+Alright, let's dive into the core of what Babbel offers.

 At this point we have to split the review in two parts, because Babbel offers two distinctly different style of courses, depending on what language you're learning.